 Delete subsection 108.04, and replace with the following:

 108.04 Payment Schedule.
 The Contractor shall prepare a payment schedule which shall show the dollar amount of work the Contractor expects to complete by the progress estimate date each month for the duration of construction.
-When the Payment Schedule is used to determine the “Encumbrance Amount,” it shall be signed by an authorized agent.
+When the Payment Schedule is used to determine the “Encumbrance Amount,” it shall be signed by the Contractor’s authorized agent.
 The schedule shall cover the period from the commencement of work to the expected completion date as shown on the Contractor’s progress schedule.
 The payment schedule shall show the dollar amount of work the Contractor expects to complete by the end of each State Fiscal Year (July 1 to June 30).
 The payment schedule may be prepared using standard spreadsheet software such as MS Excel and submitted in electronic format.

 (a) Initial Payment Schedule.
-The Contractor shall submit the certified initial payment schedule within 15 days of the award of the contract.
+The Contractor shall submit the certified initial payment schedule within 15 days of the award of the Contract.
 The Contractor may submit a revised initial schedule at the preconstruction conference.
 The payment schedule shall show the total dollar amount of work expected to be completed by each month’s progress estimate date and a total for each of the State’s Fiscal Years that the project will be active.

 The amounts shown shall include planned force account work and expected incentive payments.